IFIT Transitions Map

 Each dot represents a UN member state.
 The size of the dot corresponds with the number of national transitions the state has experienced since 1945.

-Number and type of transition since per year
+Number and type of transitions since 1945

-Table of Transitions
+Table of transitions (by country)

 The table below includes a description of each transition, disaggregated by country, included in the Transitions Map.